-At some point, the purveyor of the method will mention that this technique is different because of the soft skills of the project manager.
-For example, listening, relationship building or conflict resolution.
+At some point, the purveyor of the method will claim their technique is different because of the soft skills of the project manager.
+For example, listening, relationship building and conflict resolution.
 But these things are not new or unique.
 They are under-used and under-appreciated.

-Each framework encourages project managers (PMs) to use the soft skills mentioned so far in this post.
-They tell us that the modern-day PM has moved on from command-and-control to coaching and facilitating.
-I question whether any successful project ran purely on command-and-control.
-Project Managers apply soft skills across three areas: project management, change management and business analysis.
+Each framework encourages project managers (PMs) to use the soft skills mentioned above.
+They tell us the modern PM has moved on from command-and-control to coaching and facilitating.

-Wearing a Business Analyst hat, we find and provide the information to make data-driven decisions.
-We present progress in a way that is meaningful.
-We can build a business case and realise benefits.
-We structure requirements to make them congruent and complete.
+Wearing a Business Analyst hat, we support data-driven decisions.
+We present progress meaningfully.
+We build business cases and realise benefits.
+We structure requirements to be congruent and complete.